We collaborate to promote sustainable development beyond our own doors

 It is our aim to make access in all places that matters safe, seamless and sustainable.
 End-user health and safety is therefore an inherent part of our business plans and is fundamental to our sense of product responsibility.
 By identifying and minimizing all possible risks of our products we ensure the safety of our customers and end users.
 It is a core principle, that no dormakaba product can be released for production or installed in-field without the appropriate certification in hand.

 Public buildings must meet high standards in terms of public health and safety, as well as for our built-in products and solutions.
 We meet these product and customer requirements with product certifications for internationally recognized standards such as from the European Standard (EN), American National Standards Institute (ANSI), or Deutsches Institut für Normung (DIN).
 We pay particular attention to the DIN 18040 standards, which apply to barrier-free construction in public buildings.
 Furthermore, ISO 9001 processes ensure that quality management requirements are continuously monitored and improved.
+In the financial year 2022/23, 49% of our reporting sites had an ISO 9001 certification.

 For any inquiries regarding sustainability at dormakaba, please contact us.